karthikkasubhagit/SadhanaAppMVC/README.md

       Serverless & Messaging: Azure Functions, Azure Service Bus

 This application is designed for a restricted set of internal users.
-While the immediate scope does not necessitate enterprise-grade security features or transaction-level guarantees, utmost care has been taken to secure sensitive configurations, such as connection strings in Azure Key Vault, Single sign on with Google and Managed Identities.
+While the immediate scope does not necessitate enterprise-grade security features or transaction-level guarantees, utmost care has been taken to secure sensitive configurations, such as connection strings in Azure Key Vault, Single Sign-On (SSO) with Google and Managed Identities.
 Additional security layers will be integrated as the application's needs and scope expand.